UVU closes its first season in the WAC with an 18-15 overall record and an 11-5 league mark.

-This past season (2012), Atoa led UVU to its second consecutive Great West Conference regular season title -- with a 7-1 league record -- and its first GWC Tournament Championship, as his squad won all six sets it played in the conference tournament.
+A year ago (2012), Atoa led UVU to its second consecutive Great West Conference regular season title -- with a 7-1 league record -- and its first GWC Tournament Championship, as his squad won all six sets it played in the conference tournament.
 In 2013, Atoa will embark on a new journey as he leads his team into the Western Athletic Conference (WAC).

-A year ago (2011), Atoa coached Utah Valley to its third consecutive 20-win season, as the squad posted a 23-9 record -- the most wins ever by UVU in its Division I era.
+In 2011, Atoa coached Utah Valley to its third consecutive 20-win season, as the squad posted a 23-9 record -- the most wins ever by UVU in its Division I era.
 The Wolverines also picked up their first ever Great West Conference Regular Season Championship after storming through conference with a 9-1 record.
 The Wolverines notched a stellar 14-2 mark at home, including a five-set win over Syracuse in UVU's first-ever meeting with a Big East program.
 These accomplishments earned Atoa his first GWC Coach of the Year award.

 In 2010, Atoa once again led his Wolverines to a 20+ win season as they finished with an impressive 21-11 overall record.
 His team once again finished atop the Great West as well, as they went 9-3 which was good enough for second place.